Filter Ferret

 W × H × D32 × 28.3 - 46.9 × 32 in

 A standing desk in a corner.
-That combination solves two problems at once: the corner placement maximizes dead space, and the standing option eliminates chair clearance entirely when you're on your feet.
-A 32-inch corner desk with a chair needs about 55-67 inches of diagonal room space.
-In standing mode, it needs just 23 inches from the corner — less than 2 feet.
+Two problems solved at once: the corner placement uses dead space, and the standing option eliminates chair clearance entirely.
+A 32-inch corner desk with a chair needs 55–67 inches of diagonal room space.
+Standing?
+Just 23 inches from the corner.
+Less than 2 feet.

-The electric motor adjusts from 28.3 to 46.9 inches with 3 memory presets — save your sitting height, standing height, and a third for a different user or a specific task.
-The built-in power strip and drawer add function without adding footprint.
+Electric motor adjusts from 28.3 to 46.9 inches with 3 memory presets.
+Built-in power strip and drawer add function without adding footprint.

-At 32 inches per side, this is the largest wing measurement on this list.
-It's also the only desk that can effectively shrink its room footprint by eliminating the chair.
-That makes it viable in rooms where a 32-inch desk-plus-chair would be too much but a 32-inch desk-while-standing fits perfectly.
+32 inches per side — the largest wings on this list.
+Also the only desk that can shrink its own room footprint by eliminating the chair.
+That makes it viable in rooms where a 32-inch desk-plus-chair is too much but a 32-inch desk-while-standing fits perfectly.

-Who it's for: Remote workers in small apartments who want sit/stand health benefits without a full-size standing desk.
-The corner placement plus standing mode creates the smallest possible active-work footprint.
+Who it's for: You work remotely in a small apartment and want sit/stand flexibility without a full-size standing desk.
+Corner placement plus standing mode creates the smallest possible active-work footprint.

-Watch out for: This is the most expensive desk on this list by a significant margin.
-The electric motor adds weight and complexity.
+Watch out for: Most expensive desk on this list by a wide margin.
+The motor adds weight and complexity.
 At 32 inches per side, you need at least 33 inches of wall space in each direction — measure twice.
-The RGB lights and gaming-adjacent aesthetic may not suit all spaces.
+The RGB lights and gaming-adjacent aesthetic won't suit every room.

 How to Measure Your Corner for a Desk

 Step 1: Measure both walls from the corner.
-Stand in the corner where the desk will go.
-Measure outward along each wall to the nearest obstruction — a door frame, a bed, a dresser, a window.
+Stand in the corner.
+Measure outward along each wall to the nearest obstruction — door frame, bed, dresser, window.
 The shorter measurement is your maximum wing length.

-Step 2: Measure the diagonal clearance.
-From the corner point, measure diagonally into the room toward the center.
-You need at least 5 feet (60 inches) of clear diagonal space for a small triangle desk with a chair, or 4 feet (48 inches) if you use a stool or standing desk.
+Step 2: Measure the diagonal.
+This is the one most people skip.
+From the corner point, measure diagonally into the room.
+You need at least 5 feet (60 inches) of clear diagonal space for a desk plus chair, or 4 feet (48 inches) with a stool or standing desk.

-Step 3: Check for swing zones.
-Doors, closet doors, and drawers all need clearance to open.
-A door that swings past the desk location will either hit the chair or block access to the desk.
-Measure the door's swing arc and confirm it clears the desk's diagonal footprint.
+Step 3: Check swing zones.
+Doors, closet doors, and drawers all need room to open.
+A door that swings past the desk will hit the chair or block the desk entirely.
+Measure the swing arc and confirm it clears the desk's diagonal footprint.

 Step 4: Tape-test it.
 Mark the wing lengths on each wall with painter's tape.
-Run a third piece of tape diagonally between the endpoints to create the triangle footprint.
-Place your chair inside the triangle and sit in it.
-Can you roll back without hitting anything?
-Can you swivel?
-Can someone walk past while you're seated?
+Run a third piece diagonally between the endpoints — that's your triangle footprint.
+Put your chair inside and sit.
+Can you roll back?
+Swivel?
+Can someone walk past?

-Step 5: Account for cables.
+Step 5: Find your outlet.
 Corner desks need power.
 Measure the distance from the corner to the nearest outlet.
-If it's more than 5 feet, you'll need an extension cord or a desk with a longer built-in cable (the Armocity's 4.92-foot cable and the Rolanstar's built-in power strip help here).
+More than 5 feet away?
+You'll need an extension cord or a desk with a longer built-in cable (the Armocity's 4.92-foot cable and the Rolanstar's built-in power strip solve this).

 For a full walkthrough on reading and comparing furniture dimensions, see our guide: how to read furniture dimensions before you buy.
 For straight desks (non-corner), check our computer desk dimension guide or our list of desks under 48 inches wide.